How a Trust Administration Attorney Can Help You Make an Informed Decision

 - Act as a safeguard of assets – The trustee will invest the trust’s assets to protect its value.

-Finding honest, committed, and trustworthy legal representation often feels like an insurmountable task.
-At Deason Garner Law Firm, we provide all of that and more.
-When you visit our Yuma, AZ, office, we will sit down with you and discuss your specific needs and tailor a plan to achieve your goals.
+Finding honest, committed and trustworthy legal representation often feels like an insurmountable task.
+At Deason Garner & Hansen Law Firm, we provide all of that and more.
+When you visit our office, we will sit down with you and discuss your specific needs and tailor a plan to achieve your goals.
 We strive to provide straightforward and clear legal advice to our clients so they can make the most informed decisions possible.
-We always provide an honest evaluation, and we have decades of experience in handling trust administrations.
+We always provide an honest evaluation, and we have decades of experience in handling trust administrations in Yuma, Arizona.
 Finally, we keep current on changes to the law to ensure your heirs will receive their inheritances in full and in a timely fashion.

-If you are interested in establishing a trust, Deason Garner Law Firm can help.
-You can schedule a consultation with one of our attorneys by contacting us online or by calling (928) 783-4575 and speaking with a member of our staff.
+If you are interested in establishing a trust, we can help.
+You can schedule a consultation with one of our attorneys by contacting us online or by calling us at (928) 783-4575 and speaking with a member of our team.